John Witherspoon: Revolutionary War

 Long wary of the power of the British Crown, Witherspoon saw the growing centralization of government, progressive ideology of colonial authorities, and establishment of episcopacy authority as a threat to the liberties of the colonies.
 Of particular interest to Witherspoon was the Crown's growing interference in the local and colonial affairs which previously had been the prerogatives and rights of the American authorities.
 When the Crown began to give additional authority to its appointed episcopacy over church affairs, British authorities hit a nerve in the Presbyterian Scot, who saw such events in the same lens as his Scottish Covenanters.
 Soon, Witherspoon came to support the American Revolution, joining the New Jersey Committee of Correspondence and Safety in early 1774.
 His 1776 sermon "The Dominion of Providence over the Passions of Men" was published in many editions, and he was elected to the Continental Congress as part of the New Jersey delegation.
 In Congress, he was appointed congressional chaplain, and in July 1776, he voted to adopt the Virginia Resolution for Independence.
 In answer to an objection that the country was not yet ready for independence, according to tradition he replied that it "was not only ripe for the measure, but in danger of rotting for the want of it."

 Witherspoon served in Congress from June 1777 until November 1784 and became one of its most influential members and a workhorse of prodigious energy.
 He served on over 100 committees, most notably the sitting committees, the board of peace and the committee on public correspondence or common affairs.
 He spoke often in concurrence; helped draft the Articles of Confederation; helped organize the executive departments; played a major role in shaping public policy; and drew up the instructions for the peace commissioners.
 He fought against the flood of paper money and opposed the issuance of bonds without provision for their amortization.
 "No business can be done, some say, because money is scarce", he wrote.
 He also served twice in the New Jersey Legislature and strongly supported the adoption of the United States Constitution during the New Jersey ratification debates.

 In November 1777, as British forces neared, Witherspoon closed and evacuated the College of New Jersey.
 The main building, Nassau Hall, was badly damaged, and his papers and personal notes were lost.
 Witherspoon was responsible for its reconstruction after the war, which caused him great personal and financial difficulty.
-In 1780 he was elected to a one-year term in the New Jersey Legislative Council representing Somerset County.
+In 1780 he was elected to a one-year term in the New Jersey Legislative Council representing Somerset County, and was a candidate for Congress in 1789 and 1791.
 At age 68, he married a 24-year-old widow, with whom he had two more children.